-7 Best WP Engine Alternatives (Other Than Flywheel)
+7 Best WP Engine Alternatives in (Other Than Flywheel)

 Do you have a WordPress site hosted on WP Engine and plan to make a switch from it?
-Well, we have some suggested alternatives you can consider.
+Well, we have some suggested WP Engine alternatives you can consider.

-WP Engine itself actually owns another managed WordPress hosting that offers higher PHP memory limit: Flywheel.
+WP Engine itself actually owns another managed WordPress hosting: Flywheel.
 But in case you really don’t want to do business with WP Engine, here are the best alternatives we recommend.

 Best WP Engine Alternatives